abcdesktopio/docs/opsdocs/docs/setup/vnc.md

 From your host or from another host, install a VNC client.
 You can use your prefered VNC Client for your operating system or the RealVNC's VNC Viewer.
 You can download the RealVNC's VNC Client, by following the link [https://www.realvnc.com/fr/connect/download/viewer/](https://www.realvnc.com/fr/connect/download/viewer/)

 Run the VNC Viewer, and set the hostname where the container myx11server is running.
-In the following example, i use VNC Viewer running on Mac OS/X and set the hostname to localhost.
+In the following example.

+Here I am using VNC Viewer on Mac OS/X and I did set the hostname to localhost.

 ![vncviewer-connect](img/vncviewer-connect.png)